cloudnloud/Devops_Tools_Training/Class8/Artifactory and Tomcat Installation.md

 2) cat /etc/yum.repos.d/jfrog-artifactory-rpms.repo (take base url and check in web browser you can seel all repo) 3)now you aee able to see jfrog artifactory }

+## to ensure the repo is configured

+- yum repolist

 *******************************************************************************************************************